 The War Childhood Museum has developed and is implementing educational activities with the aim of raising awareness about the importance of providing a peaceful world for future generations.
 Over 5,000 children are involved in Museum’s educational programs annually.
-In addition to hosting school visits at the Museum, our staff also holds workshops that are carefully designed and specifically tailored to different age groups, starting from the 3rd grade of primary school to the 4th grade of secondary school.
+In addition to hosting school visits at the Museum, our staff also holds peacebuilding workshops that are carefully designed and specifically tailored to different age groups, starting from the 3rd grade of primary school to the 4th grade of secondary school.

 The Museum can also host visits for university students and other special interest groups, with the possibility of lectures and Q&A sessions.